ayearicks/Huddle-Landing-Page/README.md

 This is a coding challege by [Frontend Mentor](https://www.frontendmentor.io).

-Fontend Mentor challenges are designed for practice in a real-world workflow.
+Frontend Mentor challenges are designed for practice in a real-world workflow.

 **Technologies Used**